Recoskie/AI-Matrix/README.md

 ### Sets also suport Array methods: reverse(), splice(), shift(), unshift(), push(), pop().

 If FL64 is loaded all float number binary operations and error correction, and fraction conversion functions are then applied to array.
-This allows Sets to use them all FL64 operations.
+This allows Sets to use all FL64 operations.

 <a href="https://github.com/Recoskie/Fl64">FL64 library Main page and Reference.</a>